PlayfulPan/WeaponSets/README.md

 - Quotes are only needed if the name contains spaces.
 - “MH/OH-only” saves only **slot 16** (Main-Hand) and **slot 17** (Off-Hand).

+Once a weapon set is created, you can use `/equipset <name>` in macros.